thusvill/neoftch-bios/README.md

 1. That's it! now you can check it by run ```neofetch``` on terminal.

 1. Now you can add/remove png(s) and gif(s) in the `png` and `gif` folders

+## This config only support with kitty terminal